 If you're following the corporate tax transparency movement, you'll have heard of Richard Murphy, who takes the credit for creating the concept of country-by-country reporting.
-He has a post today on his blog in which he recreates a recent speech explaining the origins and developments of the movement:
+He has a post today on his blog in which he recreates a recent speech explaining the

 When, almost ten years ago I wrote the first ever version of country-by-country reporting in response to one of the first ever questions John Christensen asked of me I thought the entire audience for the idea would amount to just two people – John and Prof Prem Sikka, who had just introduced us.
 How wrong I was!
 It seems a good idea has a life all of its own.